The Eyes of the Dragon

 The Eyes of the Dragon is a fantasy novel by American writer Stephen King, first published as a limited edition slipcased hardcover by Philtrum Press in 1984, illustrated by Kenneth R. Linkhauser.
 The novel would later be published for the mass market by Viking in 1987, with illustrations by David Palladini.
 This trade edition was slightly revised for publication.
 The 1995 French edition did not reproduce the American illustrations; it included brand new illustrations by Christian Heinrich, and a 2016 new French version also included brand new illustrations, by Nicolas Duffaut.

 Background

 At the time of publication, this type of novel was a deviation from the norm for King, who was best known for his horror fiction.
 His daughter Naomi didn't read her father's books because she didn't like horror.
 When she was a teenager, he asked her what she did like, and she told him she liked dragons.
 So he wrote a fantasy novel, and dedicated it to her.
 The book is a work of epic fantasy in a quasi-medieval setting, with a clearly established battle between good and evil, and magic playing a lead role.
-The Eyes of the Dragon was originally titled The Napkins.
+The Eyes of the Dragon was originally titled Napkins.